 HI & WELCOME!

 My name is Michelle and I am so happy you found my little home on the internet.
-The Beader Chef is a project I started after finishing my bachelor’s degree and it is a celebration of my three favorite past-times: cooking, baking and making jewelry.
+The Beader Chef is a project I started after finishing my bachelor’s degree and it is a celebration of my three favorite past-times: cooking, baking and making jewelry (or just all round crafting).

 In its launch, the blog was an outlet away from school and the looming decisions I had to make about my future – where to do my master’s degree.
 Now, master’s degree finished, I continue to publish content because I believe that food is an important part of our everyday lives.
 While growing up my family put a lot of importance on family dinners: at the end of each day we would gather around the table and talk about our days around delicious food.

 I am a clumsy, overthinking goofball.
 I love coffee, tea and wine.
-I’ve always been a cat person and I am slowly becoming a dog person.
+I’ve always been a cat person and I am slowly becoming a dog person (this is now a lie, I have the most loving dog in the world, Duke).
 I’m not a huge fan of chocolate.
 Traveling is something I wish I could do more of.
 I love watching Disney movies.
 If you see me with headphones on, I’m probably listing to an interesting podcast about food or an audiobook.
-Beyond that, I am a research scientist at the start of her career trying to balance work, the blog and my personal life.
+Beyond that, I am a research scientist at the start of her career trying to balance work, my hobbies and my personal life.

 ABOUT THE BEADER CHEF

-While The Beader Chef was born in my parent’s kitchen, I now cook in the condo I share with my boyfriend.. errr I mean fiancé!!!
-Therefore many of the recipes found on The Beader Chef are developped for 2 to 3 portions and are easy and quick to prepare.
+While The Beader Chef was born in my parent’s kitchen, I now cook in the house I share with my husband, Ryan.
+Therefore many of the recipes found on The Beader Chef are developed for 2 to 3 portions and are easy and quick to prepare.
 Of course, sometimes we entertain and take the whole day to cook a more elaborate meal or make more servings because the meal is great for lunch leftovers.

 Other special tags I’ve created?
 Different cuisines.
 I believe that big bold flavors from around the world can take the simplest recipe or cooking technique to the next level – we should explore the flavors of our global community.
 30 minutes or less.
 Because sometimes you just don’t have the time.
 And lastly, one-pot/pan dishes.
 Because who doesn’t love easy cleanup!